bhaimicrosoft/angular-superui/packages/cli/README.md

 - `card` - Flexible content containers with header, body, and footer
 - `checkbox` - Toggle controls with full accessibility support
 - `input` - Accessible and customizable input fields with validation
+- `input-otp` - One-time password input with multiple slots and validation
+- `progress` - Progress indicator component with customizable appearance and animation
 - `radio-group` - Radio button groups with form integration
+- `rating` - Interactive star rating component with hover effects and customizable appearance
 - `select` - Dropdown selection with search and multi-select capabilities
+- `slider` - Interactive slider component for single values and ranges with accessibility support
+- `textarea` - Multi-line text input component with auto-resize and validation states

 ### 🧭 Navigation Components